ujik500/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image8](week6pic8.PNG)
 ![Image9](week6pic9.PNG)

-Now that the entire directory has been copied over to the remove computer, I am able to run my JUnit tests there also, as shown below:
+Now that the entire directory has been copied over to the remote computer, I am able to run my JUnit tests there also, as shown below:

 ![Image10](week6pic10.PNG)